FJFranklin/i2cdevlib/RaspberryPi/README.txt

 It seems to be working, but I haven't tested extensively.
 I have a SensorStick which I have only just started playing with.

-I have tried for minimal intrusion into the Arduino directory, and there I have kept the changes in the I2Cdev class itself.
+I have tried for minimal intrusion into the Arduino directory, and there I have kept the changes in the I2Cdev class itself, except IAQ2000 had its own sub-implementation of I2Cdev which I have moved into the main I2Cdev class and rewritten but not tested.

-Device issues:
- - The IAQ2000 has its own sub-implementation of I2Cdevlib which I want to move into the main I2Cdevlib class.

 The Makefile is a little clunky, but allows everything to be built in a parallel directory, e.g., "i2cdevlib/build" with: